 Koh Lanta

-Koh Lanta is ideal for hikers looking to experience a variety of terrains, from easy coastal walks to more strenuous jungle treks and cave exploration.
+Koh Lanta is perfect for hikers looking to experience a variety of terrains.

 Pros: Diverse terrain, great viewpoints, and plenty of trails in national parks.